cdoremus/MyNotes/Spanish Verbs.md

 # Future tense

 ## Simple future tense
 In Spanish, there are several ways to express the future (*futuro simple*) tense.
-The simple future tense is formed by adding specific endings to the infinitive form of the verb, such as -é, -ás, -á, -emos, -éis, and -án, depending on the subject.
+The simple future tense is formed by adding specific endings to the infinitive form of the verb, which are -é, -ás, -á, -emos, -éis, and -án, depending on the subject.
 For example, "hablaré" means "I will speak"
 ### Simple future tense endings
 ***The futuro simple is formed by adding certain endings to the infinitive.*** yo -é